 Having a private driver also makes you flexible with time — that means you can go wherever you want to based on your preferred schedule.

 Here’s everything you need to know about renting a car in Costa Rica.

-In case you just want to know the best way to rent a car in Costa Rica, check out discovercar.com
+In case you just want to know which website to use for renting a car in Costa Rica, check out discovercars.com

 - Preparing to Rent a Car